 In 2016 I attended a Calvary Chapel pastors meeting as an invited guest, and when the speaker said that it was essential to have a firm pre-tribulation theology, I began mauling that over in my mind and not too happily, either.

 When I arrived back home I did some serious study on the pre-trib and post-trib positions, but for whatever reason I didn’t pursue a deeper study into some of the issues that were left unanswered.

 Later that year our church where I serve as pastor was scheduled to go through the book of Revelation, verse by verse, and I decided that as I taught through it I would mainly rely on respected theologians and commentators who held a pre-trib position.
 Most of our membership at that time held to a pre-trib position.

 I was already familiar with the Historicism interpretations of Daniel and Revelation so I determined to challenge myself by testing the Dispensationalism view and relying on such sources as Walvoord and others from that tradition.

 Surprisingly, I found that when I started from the pre-trib and dispensationism perspective it made sense.
 The pieces fit better and when we were finished with the Revelation teaching series I was left with only a few unanswered questions.

 So since that time I have been quietly seeking answers to some of those questions on the pre-trib view.
-My posts on At The Last Day?, Death in the Millennium?, and Common Ground on Pre-Trib vs Post-Trib? have been part of this deeper study and available at the Ask the Bible website.
+My posts on At The Last Day?, Death in the Millennium?, and Common Ground on Pre-Trib vs Post-Trib? have been part of this deeper study and available at the Bible Answers blog categories.

 Recently I have been looking deeper at the issues and questions of one of the most popular prophecies in the Bible, the Mark of the Beast found in Revelation 13 and will be posting on this soon, too.